Written By: kol#1593

 When Yanfei uses her Charged Attack, each existing Scarlet Seal additionally reduces the stamina cost of this Charged Attack by 10% and increases resistance against interruption during its release.

-An excellent Constellation that can lessen Yanfei’s stamina problems in all playstyles, allowing her to dish out more Charged Attacks and dodge more frequently.
+An excellent Constellation that can lessen Yanfei’s stamina problems in all playstyles, allowing her more leeway in her rotations and dodging.

 C2: Right of Final Interpretation